ngryman/stores/README.md

 ```

 This code ensures that you only process a given image **once**, and serve the cached version to all others.<br>
-It implicitly use the `FileStore` to cache the image to the filesystem.<br>
+It implicitly uses the `FileStore` to cache the image to the filesystem.<br>
-`slot` represents a stream pointing to a cache *bucket* that the `FileStore` has automatically created.
+A `slot` represents a stream pointing to a cache *bucket* that the `FileStore` has automatically created.

 ### `stores(store, [options], [fetch])`